 - Liability protection.
-Pays for property and bodily damages that result from an accident you’ve caused.
+Pays for third-party property and bodily damages that result from an accident you’ve caused.

 - Collision and comprehensive damage.
-Pays for damages to your car caused by other cars or objects, ire, flooding, hail, theft or vandalism.
+Pays for damages to your car caused by other cars or objects, fire, flooding, hail, theft or vandalism.

 - Personal injury protection.
 Covers the cost of doctors, hospitalization and even funerals if you or a passenger is injured or killed in a car accident, no matter who is at fault.

 - Uninsured motorists coverage.
 Pays for damages or injuries to you and your passengers resulting from a hit-and-run accident or an uninsured driver, including medical expenses and lost wages.